 *This post originally appeared in https://tropicstorockies.com/

 I recently got my Canadian Class 5 Driver’s License here in Charlottetown.
 The entire process took around two weeks and I was fortunate enough to have passed the written and driving tests on the first try.
+Now I get to think about what car I want next.
+I also need to think about finding the right car insurance.
+As there are many factors to consider before making this decision, it may take some time.
+I also tried looking into a car insurance cost estimator to help make my decision a lot easier.
+Plus, everyone needs insurance.
+I hope that by going through this, it will help prevent me from crashing and reduce the need for me to look for some good Car Accident Attorneys.
 I’ll write about my experience in this post as well as some advice and suggestions that will hopefully help you get your license on the first try.

 I will try to keep things as general as I can since there will be differences in getting your Canadian Class 5 Driver’s License depending on which province you live in.
 Also, I will focus on getting your Class 5 license immediately as a landed immigrant.
 This means that you will have to prove your driving history from your original country of origin (more on that later).